Infrared Sauna and Pain Relief

 Our saunas are beneficial for those who are experiencing issues, including:

 Our saunas utilize a series of near, mid, and far-infrared waves that penetrate various levels of the skin, tissue, muscle, and bones.
-Each of the wavelengths targets different parts of the body, and each comes with their own unique health benefits.
+Each of the wavelengths targets different parts of the body, and each comes with its own unique health benefits.

 Health Mate Sauna has been manufacturing infrared saunas longer than anyone in the world, so we can safely say that our products will make a difference in your life by using advanced natural pain relief methods.